APHRODITE

 Sometime during the affair, Aphrodite gave birth to Harmonia, a daughter of Ares, who became ancestor of the Amazons, and his sons Deimos and Phobos.
 In later years, Deimos and Phobos were slain by the heroes Hercules and Thor and restored to life by the primeval goddess Nyx who began calling herself their mother.
 Because she restored them to life after being slain, she was in a sense the mother of their new forms.

 One of Aphrodite’s more famous lovers was the Phoenician prince Adonis.
 Fond of the prince since his birth, she accepted him as a lover when he became a young man and began hiding him in a chest to spirit him to Olympus for their romantic interludes.
-She once entrusted the hiding of the chest to her sister Persephone, but she peeked inside it and similarly fell in love with him.
-Jealous for his attentions, Aphrodite went to Zeus for absolution, but he instead arbitrated the case to Calliope, one of the nine daughters of song, who was also one of his daughters, to arbitrate the case rather than show preferential treatment.
+She once entrusted the hiding of the chest to her sister Persephone, who peeked inside it and similarly fell in love with him.
+Jealous for his attentions, Aphrodite went to Zeus for absolution, but he instead arbitrated the case to Calliope, one of the nine daughters of song, who were also his daughters, to arbitrate the case rather than show preferential treatment.
 Calliope decreed that Adonis had the right to share his time with both goddesses.
 Dissatisfied with the solution, Aphrodite allegedly directly or indirectly caused the death of Calliope’s son, Orpheus (Not to be confused with the Eternal Khoryphos).
 A boar, however, killed Adonis, on his free time, during a hunt.
 Aphrodite mourned him awhile and even visited the Underworld a few times to keep tabs between him and Persephone.

 Aphrodite also took offense over the accusation that the Phoenician princess Psyche was more beautiful than herself.
 She instructed her son Eros to smite the mortal princess with a mad love for a beast or social reject, but Eros instead scratched himself with one of his own arrows and fell in love and married Psyche himself.

-In the course of her adventures on Earth, Aphrodite became a member of a short-lived group of heroes known as the Avengers to rescue President Dwight D Eisenhower from the villainous Yellow Claw.
+In the course of her adventures on Earth, Aphrodite became a member of a short-lived group of heroes known as the Avengers to rescue President Dwight D. Eisenhower from the villainous Yellow Claw.
 A villain calling himself the Rumor attempted to use her to ensorcel the people of Earth, but the thunder-god Thor and the group First Line rescued her.
-As Nutley , Aphrodite left Hammond at his magazine to work as Professor of Humanities at UCLA rather than have to watch him grow old while she stayed young.
+As Nutley, Aphrodite left Hammond at his magazine to work as Professor of Humanities at UCLA rather than have to watch him grow old while she stayed young.
 Among her students was Namorita Prentiss, cousin of Namor the Submariner who fought Ares now recently escaped from his imprisonment.
 Ares was working with the mind-controlled Hippolyta for Hades, the god of the dead, in an attempt to overthrow Zeus as ruler of the gods, but Aphrodite was saved along with Hercules and the Champions.

 For revenge on the Avengers for getting him barred from Earth, Ares tried manipulating Aphrodite into sending Eros to break up the West Coast Avengers.
 Believing that Mockingbird was the reincarnation of his deceased wife, he tried to force her to love him.
 Hercules broke Aphrodite from Ares’ mental control and they together stopped Ares and Eros from destroying the Avengers.

 Aphrodite began by now recalled her love to Whitney Hammond and went to look for him as Jova informed her of a threat to him.
 Since his magazine had folded, Hammond had created the Hanover Computer Dating Service with Chili Hanover and Hedy DeVine.
 When the service was invaded by the extra-terrestrial Goom to abduct the women of earth as mates, Aphrodite presented him with a perfect mate: Another extra-terrestrial female named Shivoor.
-Reunited with Whiney as a result, Aphrodite left with him to rekindle their relationship.
+Reunited with Whitney as a result, Aphrodite left with him to rekindle their relationship.

 Weight: 380 lbs.